You are here

 You can make your disclosure to your senior manager, your deputy head, the deputy minister responsible for the PSA, or any other deputy head.
 As a public servant, you must follow the Human Resources Manual Directive 209, which explains the internal process for disclosing suspected wrongdoing.

 If you feel the process is not working after 30 days, you can bring your disclosure directly to the Ethics Officer.
-If you believe there is danger to the life, health or safety of a person, or to property or the environment, you can also disclose wrongdoing directly to the Ethics Officer or to the Royal Canadian Mounted Police (RCMP).
+If you believe there is a danger to the life, health or safety of a person, or to property or the environment, you can also disclose wrongdoing directly to the Ethics Officer or to the Royal Canadian Mounted Police (RCMP).

 It is important to remember that when you make a disclosure under the PSA, you must follow procedures and/or practices for the secure handling, storage, transportation and transmission of information or documents.